Rohan-1025/startup-heroku/README.md

 (Founded At, Funding Rounds, Funding Total Usd, Milestones, relationships, Latitude, Longitude, Category Code, Country Code).

-The web app was built in Python using the following libraries:- streamlit pandas numpy
+The web app was built in Python using the following libraries:

+streamlit
+pandas
+numpy